UMars

 - R

-If Mars is in Daimon, in the Moon's place under the current proxy, and with the Moon, the chart receives a narrow ruling-and-distinguished note.
+If Mars is in Daimon, in the Moon's place in this reading, and with the Moon, the chart receives a ruling-and-distinguished indication.